-- A.8.1 Land withdrawal pursuant to the Territorial Lands Act or the Commissioner's Land Act will occur as soon as reasonably possible following agreement between Government and the DFN respecting land selection.
-The initialed maps will form the basis for an Order-in-Council to withdraw the final land selection identifications. - A.8.2 Upon withdrawal of lands following completion of land selection, both Parties concerned will have 60 days to conduct a period of public review and Consultation31 concerning the initialed maps. - A.8.3 Where urgent circumstances require, the Parties may agree to the withdrawal of certain land selections notwithstanding that all land selections have not been completed. - A.8.4 Upon completion of the review period specified in paragraph 35, the initialed maps will be confirmed or amended, and the land withdrawal amended by Order-in-Council. - A.8.5 The withdrawal of lands will be subject to existing rights, titles or interests, including licenses, permits, authorizations, reservations, reservations by notation and any associated benefits and privileges, including renewals, replacements, extensions in time and transfers as might have been granted or permitted had the land not been withdrawn, provided that: - (a) there will be no significant changes in the terms and conditions of such renewals, replacements, extensions or transfers; and - (b) the interest holder will be given notice of the withdrawal and advised by Government that the lands have been selected. - A.8.6 Paragraph 34 will not be construed to affect any discretion of Government to grant or refuse the renewal, replacement, extension of term or transfer of any interest in land or license, permit or authorization.
+- A.8.1 Land withdrawal pursuant to the Territorial Lands Act or the Commissioner's Land Act will occur as soon as reasonably possible following agreement between Canada, the Government of the Northwest Territories and the DFN respecting land selection.
+The initialed maps will form the basis for an Order-in-Council to withdraw the final land selection identifications. - A.8.2 Upon withdrawal of lands following completion of land selection, both Parties concerned will have 60 days to conduct a period of public review and Consultation concerning the initialed maps. - A.8.3 Where urgent circumstances require, the Parties may agree to the withdrawal of certain land selections notwithstanding that all land selections have not been completed. - A.8.4 Upon completion of the review period specified in paragraph 35, the initialed maps will be confirmed or amended, and the land withdrawal amended by Order-in-Council. - A.8.5 The withdrawal of lands will be subject to existing rights, titles or interests, including licenses, permits, authorizations, reservations, reservations by notation and any associated benefits and privileges, including renewals, replacements, extensions in time and transfers as might have been granted or permitted had the land not been withdrawn, provided that: - (a) there will be no significant changes in the terms and conditions of such renewals, replacements, extensions or transfers; and - (b) the interest holder will be given notice of the withdrawal and advised by Canada or the Government of the Northwest Territories, as appropriate, that the lands have been selected.